helix-iot/helix-sandbox/docs/installation.md

 ## Installation

-Run the following commands, also grant the the [requirements](requirements.md) have been set.
+Run the following commands, also grant the [requirements](requirements.md) have been set.

 ```
 git clone https://github.com/helix-iot/helix-sandbox